gergo85/oc-backend-plus/README.md

 * Random images (hundreds of high-quality image)

 ###New features
-* Hide the menu description in slidebar.
+* Hide the menu description in sidebar.
 * Focus the search field automatically.
 * Show the virtual keyboard by input fields.
 * Hide the "Find more themes..." link.